apdullahyayik/Tr-topicter/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 TrTopicter is a machine learning solution to detect topic from given Turkish text.

 Language detection is stacked before the model to avoid analysing non-Turkish text that may potentially pave the way to erroneous responses.

-Deployed Support Vector Machine model  was trained with almost 30K Turkish annotated sentences/paragraphs and 93% F-1 score is achieved.
+Deployed model  was trained with almost 30K Turkish annotated sentences/paragraphs and 93% F-1 score is achieved.

 Response time for a given text that has over 300 characters is lower than 1 ms and resource usage is only 6 MB.

 ### Supported Categories

-For now only 9 number of categories below are supported.
+For now, only 9 number of categories below are supported.

     'siyaset': 'politics',
     'dunya': 'world',